 Intrauterine insemination involves placing washed prepared sperm in the uterine cavity at ovulation either on a natural cycle or with stimulation.
-A recent Cochrane review confirmed that IUI with stimulation increased the live birth rate when compared to IUI alone
+A recent Cochrane review confirmed that IUI with stimulation increased the live birth rate when compared to IUI alone.

-A thorough and timely investigation of couples is required before making a diagnosis of unexplained infertility.
+A thorough and timely investigation is required before making a diagnosis of unexplained infertility.
 Various treatment modalities are available with maternal age and length of infertility with current ovarian reserve (as determined by AMH) being the best predictors of success.

 As for all types of infertility, it is important for people to try and achieve optimal health.
 Dealing with any health issues (either managing or resolving) can help people understand if those particular health problems were having an impact on their fertility.
 Both men and women experiencing unexplained infertility are equally responsible for addressing factors within their control.